 From 1990 to 2019, its annual average generation was 818 GWh, with a record high of 1,250 GWh in 2006 and a record low of 498 GWh in 2019.

-Pichi Picún Leufú Hydroelectric power plant is located at the Limay River in the province of Neuquen.
+Pichi Picún Leufú Hydroelectric power plant is located at the Limay River, on the border between the provinces of Rio Negro and Neuquén.
 It started operating in 1999 and has an installed capacity of 285MW.

 The complex has its own Integrated Management System (SGI) certified according to the following international standards: ISO 9001, ISO 14001 and OHSAS 18001, becoming one of the first hydroelectric plants in Latin America with such certifications.